drewzemke-rss/rss-place/README.md

 - `Arrow Keys` - Move cursor around the canvas
 - `Enter` - Draw a pixel at cursor position
+- `r/g/b` - Cycle red/green/blue component by +1 (0→1→2...→255→0)
+- `R/G/B` - Cycle red/green/blue component by +64 (0→64→128→192→255→63→127...)
+- `w` - Set color to white
+- `k` - Set color to black
+- `x` - Set color to a random RGB value
 - `Ctrl+C` - Exit the application

+The bottom line shows your username, cursor coordinates, and current color with a color swatch.